Ronyjosf/user-portal-links/README.md

 A web application for users to create a personal portal of links.
 Features user registration, login, and personal dashboard for managing links.

+## Run
+- Backend: `npm run dev`
+- Frontend: `npm run dev`

+you should see the frontend running on http://localhost:5173 and the backend running on http://localhost:5000

 ## Stack
 - Backend: Node.js (Express, Passport.js, Sequelize, SQLite)
 - Frontend: React (Vite)